We Are Unable To Waive Any Of The Below Requirements For Any Applicant

 Statistics courses within social or natural science departments (e.g., psychology, sociology) are acceptable.

 One semester of Abnormal Psychology - with or without lab (3 SCH)

 One additional higher level psychology course or any sociology or cultural anthropology course (3 SCH):

 If a psychology course, course must be beyond introductory or general psychology

 One semester of English Composition (3 SCH)

-One semester of Medical Terminology (2-3 SCH)
+One semester of Medical Terminology (must be at least 2 SCH)

 We do not offer advanced placement or waive any

 Grade and GPA Requirement